cmu-sei/juneberry/juneberry/documentation/software_maintenance.md

 - We default to squash on merges
 - When branches get confusing, prefer to rebase to a new branch with the suffix "-merge"
 - Most tasks are features

+# Design Notes

+## Config files
+Juneberry is a config-driven system.
+Different types of config files store different concerns, for example the structure of a model would be in one type of config, while the contents of a dataset would be defined in another.
+Regardless of config type, a similar process is used to load config data, so all configs follow a similar philosophy.

+1) Files or blob are in common python-happy formats such as json, yaml or toml
+1) Files are loaded into pure python data structures
+1) Version conversions are performed
+1) Data structures are validated using jsonschema regardless of file format
+1) Validated structures are loaded into convenience data models such as Prodict.

 # Copyright